Palapa-C2

 Palapa-C2 was an Indonesian communications satellite which reached its target orbit on 16 May 1996.
 It was built by Hughes Space and Communications Company (now Boeing Satellite Development Center) for Indonesian telecommunications provider PT Satelit Palapa Indonesia (SATELINDO).
 It was based on the HS-601 satellite bus and had 30 C-band transponders and 4 Ku-band transponders.
 It was due to be located in geosynchronous orbit at 113° East above the equator.
 It operated for more than 20 years, more than five years past the designed life time of 15 years, making it the longest operation among the Indonesian fleet of communications satellites.

 Satellite description

 PT Satelit Palapa Indonesia (SATELINDO) chose Hughes in April 1993, together with identical sister satellite, the Palapa-C1.
 It is a HS-601 satellite bus.
 Construction was done at El Segundo, California.
 Hughes also set up the new master control station at Daan Mogot City near Jakarta.
 The R-4D-11-300 liquid apogee engine of the satellite then raised it to geostationary orbit.

+First Digital service was entered by RCTI, ANTV, Indosiar, TPI and other was used MPEG-2 into the Palapa C-2 from 1998 until 2009 moved to Palapa D and then Telkom-4 at 2020.

+Indosat TV Link or Satelindo transponder at 4080 H turned on at 2000 to provide any TV station (including MetroTV until 2023 and Global TV until 2010).

 Launch

-Palapa-C2 was launched along with Amos-1 by a Ariane 44L H10-3 launch vehicle on 16 May 1996 at 01:56:29 UTC.
+Palapa-C2 was launched along with Amos-1 by an Ariane 44L H10-3 launch vehicle on 16 May 1996 at 01:56:29 UTC.
 The satellites were launched from Centre Spatial Guyanais at Kourou in French Guiana.
 Launch was insured for over US$200 million.